 Experience the National Museum of African American History and Culture

 It takes some advance planning to get into the newest museum on the National Mall, but it’s an incredibly moving experience that teens will remember forever.
-The best bet is to book free tickets online for the National Museum of African American History and Culture in advance, or get online starting at 6:30 a.m. to book same-day tickets.
-The sprawling, state-of-the-art museum tells the story of African American life, art, history and culture through artifacts like Nat Turner’s bible, a segregation-era Southern Railway car and Chuck Berry's Cadillac.
+The best bet is to book free tickets online for the National Museum of African American History and Culture in advance or get in line starting at 6:30 a.m. to book same-day tickets.
+The sprawling, state-of-the-art museum tells the story of African American life, art, history and culture through artifacts like Nat Turner’s bible, a segregation-era Southern Railway car, and Chuck Berry's Cadillac.

 06 of 16